(Updated March 30, 2017)

 Money Lenders vs Banks

 Private lending companies in Philippines can offer short term loans, with least required documents- sometimes none with the case of Bombays.
-On the other hand, not so many Filipinos are keen to take loans from banks, this is due to the hassle of required documents and a long time of process.
+On the other hand, not so many Filipinos are keen to take loans from banks, this is due to the hassle of required documents and a long time of processing.

 Banks also don’t usually give short term loans.